yativilli/hpeilo_inventoryscript/README.md

 For them to be run, you must have installed [Pester](https://pester.dev/).
 They can be run by using:
-`Invoke-Pester -Output 'Detailed' -Path 'pathtotests`
+`Invoke-Pester -Output 'Detailed' -Path 'pathtotests'`